lnwu/autocomplete/README.md

 - [x] Storybook Docs
 - [x] Publish Package

-TODO:
+KNOWN ISSUES:
-1. For now publish will failed with `yarn publish --patch` no git config setting but publish success
-Need to use `yarn publish --new-version ${GIT_TAG}`
+1. For now publish will failed with `yarn publish --patch` no git config setting but publish success May need to use `yarn publish --new-version ${GIT_TAG}`
-Need to define `GIT_TAG var in CI`

 2. Fix skipped test